OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 In particular, Munge_ 0.5.x prior to 0.5.18 has a security vulnerability `Buffer overflow in message unpacking allows key leakage and credential forgery <https://github.com/dun/munge/security/advisories/GHSA-r9cr-jf4v-75gh>`_!

-Also, Munge_ prior to version 0.5.15 has an issue_94_ *excessive logging of: "Suspended new connections while processing backlog"* which might cause the `munged.log` file to **fill up the system disk**.

 You should read the page :ref:`configure_maximum_number_of_open_files` where it is **highly recommended** to increase the ``fs.file-max`` limit in ``/etc/sysctl.conf`` significantly on **all Slurm compute nodes**.